takao8/MLTSAProject/README.md

 We also made an attempt to use a recurrent neural network [14].
 The algorithm employed 3 LSTM and 2 Dense layers.
 Each layer, except for the last, was followed by a 20% dropout rate and all LSTM layers had batch normalization.
 The model was trained on 45 parameters, as discussed in the previous subsection.
 We observed that although the training loss stabilized and was below the validation loss (Figure E.1), the trained model failed to adequately forecast future energy demand (Figure E.2).
 Forecasting performed in cross-validation yielded a slightly better result (Figure E.3).
 However, the improvement was not enough to warrant an in depth statistical analysis of the model and its results.

+# Conclusions
+Overall, we found that the Additive Regression model was able to predict the future energy load with a higher accuracy than the Neural Networks.
+Our target was to predict energy demand within a 5% error.
+On the hourly level, our best model was only able to achieve a 7.45% MAPE.
+However, when predicting cumulative energy demand over a 3 month period, the best model was able to achieve a 2.35% MAPE.
+While there is still room for improvements, this model is successfully able to forecast up to 3 months in advance.

+While statistically not the most successful model created in this analysis, the feed-forward neural networks would benefit from numerous improvements.
+These include but are not limited to tuning the
+* number of layers
+* activation function
+* density of the net
+* size of the validation data.

+This paper is not a statement of the failure of the neural net, but of the room for its improvement.

 # Deliverable
 The output for this project is a model that will be used to predict NEPOOL energy usage.
 This model will forecast the next 1 - 6 months of energy usage in the New England region.